elixirschool/elixirschool/vi/lessons/basics/modules.md

 By default all functions and macros are imported but we can filter them using the `:only` and `:except` options.

-To import specific functions and macros we need must provide the name/arity pairs to `:only` and `:except`.
+To import specific functions and macros, we must provide the name/arity pairs to `:only` and `:except`.
 Let's start by importing only the `last/1` function:

 ```elixir
 iex> import List, only: [last: 1]